react-cad/react-cad/README.md

 ## Contributing

 Requires yarn and docker.
 Clone the repository and `yarn install` and `yarn build`. `yarn start` will begin the hot-reloading development environment.

+@react-cad uses conventional-commits, follow the prompts when committing.